Itsmebujji/JavaBasicPrograms/src/com/vineeth/files/JavaHands-on.md

 Q9.
 How do you remove leading and trailing spaces from a string Q10.
 How do you sort an array
 Q11.
-How do you create a deadlock scenario programmatically
+How do you create a deadlock scenario programmatically Q12.
+How can you find the factorial of a number
+Q13.
+How do you reverse an linked list
+Q14.
+How do you implement the binary search